Civics and citizenship

 NAP–CC assessments have been held every three years since 2004.
 In 2013, for the first time, NAP–CC was trialled and delivered to students online.

-The online assessment included practice questions to familiarise students with the types of questions they can expect in the assessment, multiple choice and short answer questions and a student survey.
+The online assessment includes practice questions to familiarise students with the types of questions they can expect in the assessment.
+These include, but are not limited to, multiple choice, short answer and survey questions.